Visas

 P-2: Artist or Entertainment

-To participate in a presentation as part of a reciprocal exchange between an American and a foreign organization.
+To participate in a presentation as part of a reciprocal exchange between an American organization and one from the foreign country.

-To participate in training, work or story exchange in a cultural exchange program between the U.S. and the foreign country.
+To participate in training, working or exchanging stories in a cultural exchange program between the United States and the foreign country.

 *Prior request is required

-Remember that for most of these visas it is necessary that your future employer has petitioned the USCIS on your behalf.
-For more information about this prior process do not hesitate to contact one of our agents.
+Remember that for most of these visas it is necessary that your future employer has made a request on your behalf to the USCIS.
+For more information about this previous process, do not hesitate to contact one of our agents.

 How long does it take?

-The whole process until you have a decision on your Visa should take about 4-5 weeks (may vary by country).
+The entire process until you have a decision about your Visa should take around 4-5 weeks.
+(It may vary by country.)

 How long can you stay?